Wolverley

 Lea Castle, Wolverley, postcard photograph c.1900.
 Built after 1809 by John Knight I, ironmaster.
 Sold by his son John Knight II (1765–1850) in about 1818 to finance his purchase of Exmoor Forest, Somerset.
 Demolished c.1945 except for the gatehouse, which still stands.
 A series of watercolours c.1816 of the interiors of Lea Castle, attributed to the painter John Carter (1748–1817), is held by the Metropolitan Museum of Art, New York, Elisha Whittelsey Collection, no. 56.601(4).

 Wolverley is a village; with nearby Cookley (1 mi northeast), it forms a civil parish in the Wyre Forest District of Worcestershire, England.
 It is 2 miles north of Kidderminster and lies on the River Stour and the Staffordshire and Worcestershire Canal.
-At the time of the 2001 census, it had a population of 2,096.
+At the time of the 2021 census, its built-up area had a population of 1,210.
 The village has also been known as "Overley" at various times.

 Notable features

 There are 13 Listed Buildings within Wolverley, three of which are grade II*.

 One of the unusual features of the area are rooms cut into the sandstone cliffs behind some of the houses.
 In the centre of the village, next to the Queen's Head Public House car-park are some caves which reflect this usage.

+Bodenham Arboretum is a 170 acre woodland site located in Wolverley.

 Wolverley has one of the few remaining animal pounds in the area.